mwestphal/paraview-ci-example/README.md

 This project is a standard plugin with a .gitlab-ci.yml added to it.

-All is handled in .gitlab-ci.yml
+All is handled in .gitlab-ci.yml, you can copy it to your own project on gitlab.kitware.io to be able to build and test your ParaView plugin or ParaView based application.

 ## Choose ParaView image